Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Conclusion

 \section{Conclusion}

-Remarkably, TSFMs appear to follow a development trajectory similar to that of LLMs in terms of both data and model size.
-Scaling laws seem to apply to TSFMs, and there are notable similarities in the evaluation challenges they face, particularly concerning potential information leakage.
-We highlight key evaluation challenges that arise from the emergence of TSFMs.
-By investigating the data lineage of 15 prominent TSFMs and reflecting the common TSFM training and evaluation strategy, we identified two significant sources of information leakage: test set contamination through multi-purpose use of datasets and memorization of global patterns induced by external events or crises.
-Furthermore, we question the current evaluation strategy that considers only the domain dimension while disregarding the temporal dimension, as well as the selection of time series used to represent a domain.
+We call on the community to develop new benchmark methodologies grounded in both requirements proposed here: full flexibility in pre-training data and strict global post-training test periods.
+Possible directions include constantly newly sourced test data, synthetic test data, or fast-paced competitions on unreleased and unbiased test data.

-Current benchmark approaches from time-series or machine learning do not mitigate all information leakage risks.
-Based on our investigations and existing methodologies, we propose requirements for a benchmark in the age of TSFMs.
-We would like to encourage the community to develop new ideas which can fulfill the requirements like benchmarking on real future data.
-Besides the development of a benchmark methodology, we see several directions for future research that could also reinterpret our current results.
-The effect size of test set contamination (when a test dataset was present in the pretraining corpus) has only been proven to be significant in isolated cases so far.
-The magnitude of global pattern memorization is also largely unknown and is likely to vary depending on the domain, type of global event, and other factors.
-Carefully designed training regimes for TSFMs will be required to properly quantify these effects.
+While these two requirements define the conditions for trustworthy evaluation, several critical questions remain open.
+To date, the effect size of test-set contamination, when a test dataset is present in the pre-training corpus, has only been shown to be significant in isolated cases.
+Likewise, the magnitude of temporal leakage arising from correlated and overlapping time series remains largely unknown in real TSFM settings and is likely to vary across domains, types of global events, and other contextual factors.
+Carefully designed TSFM training regimes will be required to rigorously quantify these effects.

-Ultimately, we believe that the criteria we have established lay the foundation for robust, fair, and information-leakage-free benchmarking.
+Ultimately, we believe that the requirements we have established lay the foundation for robust, fair, and information-leakage-free benchmarking.
 This is essential for preventing an evaluation crisis for TSFMs akin to what has been observed with LLMs.